The 5 Phases of the APM Framework

 This is the final phase.
 Teams ensure that the project gets completed in an orderly manner without any hitch.
 The final deliverable is checked against the updated requirements of the customers and teams ponder over their mistakes in order to avoid them in the future.

 There are several templates which you can modify to suit your team’s needs or you can create one from scratch.
-Even if you’re new to project management, Kissflow Projects puts you in control and lets you keep track of progress, assign tasks, and ensure that all your projects are right on track.
+Even if you’re new to project management, Kissflow Projects puts you in control and lets you keep track of progress, assign and delegate tasks, and ensure that all your projects are right on track.

 Using an Agile project management framework is an iterative process where members learn through self-assessments and continuous improvement.
 You can always be sure that your team’s performance will be better than last time.
 Kissflow Projects can be a great support tool to ensure that this growth is headed in the right direction.